Editorial Standards

-• Use Section A for personal‑use property, Section B for business or income‑producing property, Section C for theft losses from a Ponzi‑type investment scheme, and Section D to elect to claim a federal disaster loss on the prior year or to revoke that election.
+- The form has four parts: Section A for personal-use property, Section B for business and income-producing property, Section C for Ponzi-type theft losses under Revenue Procedure 2009-20, and Section D for the IRC §165(i) election to deduct a federally declared disaster loss in the preceding year.

 What is IRS Form 4684